Why Virtual Meetings

 Sellers find it difficult to build rapport and build relationships virtually.
 The more you turn on your authentic power and volume, the better.
 That is what you can control.
 You can not control whether the buyer is sitting at home with their family disturbing the meeting.
 Or technical difficulties from the buyer’s side.
 You can not control this.
 But you can control the place from which you show up.

 Many sellers focus on the sale – they want to close this sale.
 But instead of focusing on the sale, closing the sale, you need to focus on helping the buyer, serving the buyer, and being there for the buyer.
 Creating a beautiful and strong experience for the buyer during the virtual sales meeting.

-The more the buyer understands and feels that we are there for them, the more they want to work with us.
 They sense immediately if we are only thinking about how to close the deal.
 It’s all about conveying value to the buyer, new ideas, inspiration.
 Making a difference for the buyer already during the virtual meeting, so the buyer is left with a WOW feeling – “this seller is there for me – it’s me; it’s all about.”
 Serve to sell!

 Listen – really listen actively.
 Listen to hear and understand.
 Practice deep listening by listening to what the customer wants and needs and not your inner voice preparing what to answer – listen attentively.
 Rain Group’s study shows that buyers don’t want to work with companies that don’t listen to their needs.
 It is the second-highest factor influencing the buyer purchase decision.

 Understand the customer – a customer can feel if they are not being understood, and it is important to feel meet and understood.
 This also prepares you better to understand what to present to the customer.